emilysmtan/ForexMonitoring/README.md

 iii) Accuracy percentage based on time range (shown in powerBI). iv) Profit / Loss breakdown after calculating the delta btwn profit (+ve) and loss (-ve).

-I have provided a copy of my script.
+I have provided a sample copy my script/work.
 For the forex API key, please retrieve it from Alpha vantage https://www.alphavantage.co/.
 It is free but you have to sign up with your email.

 With reference from:
 https://www.kdnuggets.com/2018/11/keras-long-short-term-memory-lstm-model-predict-stock-prices.html